United States Patent and Trademark Office, Department of Commerce.

 Start Amendment Part

-3. Part 32 is removed.
+3. Section 1.127 is removed and reserved.
 End Amendment Part

 End Supplemental Information